 In adult and pediatric patients with moderate/severe AD, how did Protopic® compare to hydrocortisone acetate and hydrocortisone butyrate treatment?

-Results observed after 2 weeks of twice-daily treatment1*:
+Results observed in pediatric patients (2-16 years) after 3 weeks of twice-daily treatment:1

 See Clinical Trial Cases

 Swipe to reveal cases of patients with moderate to severe AD treated with Protopic® 0.1% twice daily for 3 weeks.
 Please note these are real patient cases and individual results may vary.1

 with severe AD

 Photo courtesy of Dr. Bourcier.